跳轉至主目錄

 Sheep performance is an area where opportunities often exist to improve efficiency of production and boost performance.

 Bear in mind the running costs of every ewe on your property is the same irrespective of her performance.
-By taking a little time to undertake activities which can fit easily within other operations (e.g., wet and drying at lamb marking), you can easily identify which ewes have not reared lambs and make decisions about the role of these animals in your flock into the future.
+By taking a little time to undertake activities which can fit easily within other operations (e.g. wet and drying at lamb marking), you can easily identify which ewes have not reared lambs and make decisions about the role of these animals in your flock into the future.

 For example, some producers have benchmarked wool cut in their flock and discovered that a large portion of their breeding ewes were not meeting their cost of production.
 While this sounds like a large undertaking, and may not necessarily be the benchmarking activity for you, it serves as a very good example of the importance of knowing your cost of production and identifying and dealing with poor performing animals in your flock.